pabloamh/walker/src/walker/README.md

 ## Configuration

 For convenience, you can define your default settings in a `walker.toml` file.
 The application will automatically look for this file in the directory where you run the command.
 This is the recommended way to set options you use frequently.
+The application will automatically look for this file in its own source directory (`src/walker/`).
+This is the recommended way to set options you use frequently.

 **Note**: Any options you provide on the command line will always take precedence over the settings in the `walker.toml` file.